sebmandal/sebmandal/README.md

 ### My secondary tools (in case my MacBook doesn't work):
 - Dell XPS 15
 - iPhone 12PM (yes I have both a compiler and text/file editor on my phone)

-## Projects / Accomplishments
-### Public
-- **[My personal website](https://sebmandal.com)** - My personal website for whatever
-- **[EasyServerManagement](https://github.com/sebmandal/EasyServerManagement)** - A server management bot for Discord servers called EasyServerManagement (short: ESM)
-- **[Coding Crew](https://discord.gg/6Y93Gwd)** - I founded a Discord server called **Coding Crew** alongside [@tycrek](https://github.com/tycrek), this server's purpose is to help out any programmer's problems, finding teams for projects, collaborating, and simply just having a fun place for programmers to hang out.
-- I taught an 8th grade class the basics of Python every Friday for about 5 weeks, unfortunately cancelled because of the pandemic.
-### Private
-- Building a dynamic web MERN app for a client in Norway.
-- Making a music video for an artist in Norway.
-Info may be coming soon.
-- Python automation/AI

-## What I want to do in the future
-- I want to create an application to help others simplify daily tasks, or to just make people's lives easier in some way.
-- Automate all the annoying tasks I have to do on a daily basis.
-- I want to start a business that sells services like website development and tech support, etc.

 ## Contact
 - **[email](mailto:sebastian.mandal@icloud.com)**